The Ionian Mission: Reviews

 One reviewer finds good writing throughout the novel, whether depicting the tedious work of the naval blockade or the quick thinking needed to deal with Turkish politics, while the other reviewer felt that the novel was not interesting until the Surprise reached the Ionian coast.

 Kirkus Reviews found this novel to have splendid adventures and the writing at a stately pace, reviewing it at the reissue in late 1991.
-Aubrey loses favor inside the Admiralty: "He can't get things right on shore, but he is quick enough to put Worcester to trim, taking slack out of the sails and the crew until Worcester is the ablest ship in the line bottling up Napoleon's navy in Toulon."
+Aubrey loses favour inside the Admiralty: "He can't get things right on shore, but he is quick enough to put Worcester to trim, taking slack out of the sails and the crew until Worcester is the ablest ship in the line bottling up Napoleon's navy in Toulon."
 Maturin is now married, but he joins Aubrey for this mission, doing some intelligence work.
 The old ship "gives up the ghost after one too many skirmishes" and Aubrey shifts to HMS Surprise to "tinker with the balance of power at the fringes of the Turkish empire.
 Splendid adventures at a stately pace."